BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 Recall our exploration of the Central Limit Theory.
 Imagine a school is trying to determine which classes are underperforming.

 To do this, they take the mean test scores from all student's standardized exams in the class.
+They show a normal distribution of mean scores and suggest that this indicates that differences in teacher performance are impacting student exams.
 At the school board meeting, there is a proposal to fire the teachers with the two lowest mean exam scores.

 You are worried that the test, and not the teachers, are at fault for some of the low scores.
-So, you do some reading on the standardized tests that are given to students.
-You find out this standardized test has an **error rate of 0.12**.
+So, you do some reading on the standardized test given to students.
+You find this standardized test has an **error rate of 0.12**.
 Therefore, even if a student knows the answer, there is only an 88% chance they will correctly answer the question when they know the answer.
 The exam has 100 questions.

-You want to know if these low scores be due to this error rate?
+You want to know if low average classroom scores could be due to this error rate?
 So you assume every student knows the answer to the questions and the only reason students get the answer wrong is the random error rate on the exam.

 You set out to demonstrate this to the school board.